PyPO-dev/PyPO/README.md

 If the PIP package manager was not automatically installed with your Python install, it can be installed [manually](https://pip.pypa.io/en/stable/installation/).
 Run the following command to install the necessary Python packages:
 ```
-    python3 -m pip install numpy matplotlib scipy setuptools nose psutil PyQt5
+    python3 -m pip install numpy matplotlib scipy setuptools nose PyQt5
 ```
-POPPy is capable of producing figures using LaTeX.
+POPPy is capable of producing figures using LaTeX typesetting.
 For this, a LaTeX installation should be present on the machine.
 To install the proper packages for the backend, run:
 ```
     sudo apt install cm-super dvipng
 ```